 Analyze the quantitative and qualitative data together, allowing each to inform the other.
 Actively and intentionally use the policies and quantitative, qualitative and service capacity information you have collected to inform and drive your work.
 Specifically:

 - Uncover the narrative of your youth engagement system

 - Present and reflect upon key findings as a citywide youth engagement strategy

-Step 7: Create a Citywide Youth Engagement Strategy
+Step 7: Create a Citywide Strategy

+Create a citywide youth engagement strategy.
 Using the data you’ve collected, create a citywide youth engagement strategy.
 As you develop your tool, consider each of the data points you’ve collected and your analysis of the data.
 Your strategy should be applicable throughout your entire city and reflect your goals.
 Essential elements of the strategy should reflect: